substack/psy/readme.markdown

   PSY_SOCKFILE   Unix socket file to use for RPC connections.
   PSY_PIDFILE    File to store PID information about the daemon.
-  PSY_STATEFILE  File to store PID information about the daemon.
+  PSY_STATEFILE  File to store information about process state between runs.
   PSY_PATH       Directory to check for `sock` and `pid` files if PSY_SOCKFILE
                  or PSY_PIDFILE are not given.
 Default: $HOME/.config/psy